 From antiquity to the present day and across the globe, music is used as a means of healing.
 This course examines music's unique power to restore physical, emotional and mental health, both in Western medicine (including Music Therapy) as well as in more traditional healing rituals from around the world.

 HMU336H1 - Music of France: 1910-1945

 HMU340H1 - Music in North America

 Study of music in North American life.
 Topics may include folk and popular music, jazz and art music.
-Prerequisite: HMU111H1, HMU126H1, issues-based approach to the study of popular music, focusing on topics such as the interplay of tradition and modernity; media and technology; race, gender, sexuality, class, and other facets of identity; urbanization and migration; and the markets and legal structures surrounding music.
+Prerequisite: HMU111H1, HMU126H1,

 HMU345H1 - Global Popular Musics